 Add charcoal to your skincare routine

-Whatever skin type you have, it’s clear there are advantages to using charcoal.
+Whatever skin type you have, it’s clear there are advantages to using charcoal and for some is the key to how to get better skin complexion.
 The benefits are universal - less oil, dirt and grime on your skin.
 This means less congestion, spots and blackheads.
-Add charcoal to your skincare routine for its gentle yet powerful exfoliating and cleansing properties, to refresh your complexion and leave it looking radiant.
+Add charcoal to your skincare routine for its gentle yet powerful exfoliating and cleansing properties, to refresh your routine and leave it looking radiant.